This section was written by Leandro Cabo from rhcplivearchive.com

 Ataxia was born when John & Josh asked Joe Lally to join them for two live performances planned at The Knitting Factory.
 The original plan was to play songs from Shadows Collide with People and The Will to Death, which they eventually found a waste of an opportunity to create new music with someone they admired.

-According to Ryan Hewitt, engineer for the sessions, some editing was done during mixing to shorten some songs and everything recorded during the sessions was released in the two albums.
+According to Ryan Hewitt, engineer for the sessions, some editing was done during mixing to shorten some songs.
+Everything recorded during the sessions was released in the two albums, leaving no outtakes.

 DC EP